mysociety/popit-api/README.md

 [Popolo](http://popoloproject.com/) compliant data.
 That's it.

 It does not provide any logging or authentication etc. It is intended that you will do the app that you use this module in.

+## Development setup

 There is a test app included that you can use to experiment quickly.
 These commands will get you a dev environment set up:

 ``` bash
 git clone https://github.com/mysociety/popit-api.git